 - Local Banks: These community-focused banks might do more to give back and stimulate the regional economy.
+A good examples are black-owned banks.
 They also are likely to have more personal customer service and free checking accounts.Their services might be limited compared to their bigger competitors, and if you travel often, you might miss the convenience of far-reaching locations.

 - Credit Unions: Very similar to regional banks in service, credit unions have a not-for-profit structure and are owned by the customers.
 (Standard banks are investor-owned.)
 This means you become a partial owner when you open a credit union account and deposit money.Small credit unions tend to have an easier loan approval process.
 However, these smaller institutions have less reach than the big names in banking.